 I am also a qualified Buteyko Breathing Instructor.
-Breath correction in conjunction with counselling can be very effective for relieving the symptoms of anxiety, panic attacks and depression.
-The technique can also reduce the symptoms of physical aliments including asthma, COPD and sleep apnea.
+Breath training in conjunction with counselling can be very effective for relieving the symptoms of anxiety, panic attacks and depression.
+The technique can also reduce the symptoms of physical aliments including asthma, COPD, insomnia and sleep apnea.

 Why might you consider counselling?